William Hansen (actor)

 William Mansell Hansen (March 2, 1911 – June 23, 1975) was an American actor, active in film, television and the stage.

 Career

 A founding member of the Actors Studio in New York, Hansen originated the role of Mr. Lundie in the original Broadway production of Brigadoon in 1947, and the role of Royal Addams in original Broadway production of The Member of the Wedding in 1950.
+He reprised the latter role in the 1952 film adaption.

-He also appeared in the role of Secretary Swensen in Fail Safe, and as one of America's founding fathers, Caesar Rodney, in the film 1776.
+Starting with an uncredited role in Elia Kazan's film Pinky in 1949, Hansen also worked as a character actor in movies and television shows.
+He appeared in the role of Secretary Swensen in Fail Safe, and as one of America's founding fathers, Caesar Rodney, in the film 1776.